txt/se16/lectures/00general.md

      + Natural interfaces: More simply and powerfully connecting people and 3rd Platform systems - through speech, vision, motion, touch, and beyond
-     + Cloud-based "3rd Platform"–optimized security
+     + Cloud-based "3rd Platform"-optimized security
 technologies and solutions: Better designed to keep up with the massive scale and expanding scope of the 3rd Platform.